Meeting the Moment

-Welcome to episode five of Meeting the Moment with Michael Mwenso.
+Welcome to episode eight of Meeting the Moment with Michael Mwenso.

-Mwenso, a Harlem-based cross-genre artist and leader of jazz-funk band The Shakes, is partnering with the Center for the Performing Arts at Penn State to provide opportunities for faculty, staff, students, and community members to engage in thought-provoking conversations that speak to the topics of equity, diversity, and inclusion.
+Mwenso, a Harlem-based cross-genre artist and leader of jazz-funk band The Shakes, partners with the Center for the Performing Arts at Penn State to provide opportunities for faculty, staff, students, and community members to engage in thought-provoking conversations that speak to the topics of equity, diversity, and inclusion.

 Meeting the Moment is part of the Center for the Performing Arts Fierce Urgency Festival.